Lionel Sams: Decline

 Sams' record at the World Championship has been poor since reaching the last 16 in 2004 and he lost his first match at each of the 2005, 2006 and 2007 Championships.
 He also failed to achieve success in the other televised tournaments, being unable to reach the quarter-final stage of any of the majors.
 He slipped outside the top 32 towards the end of 2007, and as a result, he inadvertently failed to enter himself for the qualifying rounds for the 2008 World Championship, missing out on the tournament for the first time since 2003.
 He has failed to qualify for the PDC World Championship since 2007.

 During 2009, he reached two quarter finals on the PDC Pro Tour, but ended the year with only £6,100 in total prize money.
 He had a further decline in 2010, picking up just £600 in total prize money, as he entered fewer events and then failed to get past the last 64 stage of any Pro Tour Event.
 His PDC ranking fell to near 100 at the start of 2011 and he chose to decline a Pro Tour card for the year, effectively ending his PDC career.
-He joined the British Darts Organisation circuit in 2011.Sams has also signed up to compete in the Seniors tour in 2025 as he has lost 8 stone in weight.
+He joined the British Darts Organisation circuit in 2011.